 Financial professionals often come to different conclusions as far as cost of capital (and the inputs for its components) is concerned.
-For example, as of March 31, 2020 Duff & Phelps internal estimate of base country-level cost of equity capital for a U.S. investor investing in the U.S. market as a whole is 9.0% (based on a normalized risk-free rate of 3.0% and a conditional ERP of 6.0%).21 Using this custom estimate, base country-level cost of equity capital for an investor based in the U.S. investing in Brazil as of March 2020 is a three-step process:
+For example, as of March 31, 2020 Kroll's internal estimate of base country-level cost of equity capital for a U.S. investor investing in the U.S. market as a whole is 9.0% (based on a normalized risk-free rate of 3.0% and a conditional ERP of 6.0%).21 Using this custom estimate, base country-level cost of equity capital for a use of equity capital for an investor based in the U.S. investor investing in Brazil as of March 2020 is a three-step process: